WalletWasabi/WasabiDoc/docs/coinmonks.md

 # Wasabi Wallet?

-## Introducing this privacy weapon
+## Introducing this privacy tool

 [Wasabi](https://wasabiwallet.io) is an open-source, non-custodial, privacy-focused Bitcoin wallet.
 It is a piece of software that runs on your computer and helps you to manage your bitcoins.
 Although Wasabi has some very advanced magic under the hood, it is rather easy to use.
 You can generate a new set of private keys, or import already existing ones.
 With Wasabi you can receive bitcoins into your full control, and you can send them to someone else without needing permission from any other person or entity.
-There is also a powerful CoinJoin feature to help obfuscate your transaction history.
+There is also a powerful CoinJoin feature to help obfuscate your transaction history, this has helped its users to reclaim the privacy of several hundred thousand bitcoin, and the liquidity is ever increasing.
 You can use Wasabi to manage your hardware wallet, and it even connects to your own full node.
 Of course, Wasabi is libre and open-source, which means you have full control over the software you manage your money with.

 Recently, there was a new release of the software that introduced several awesome features.
 This was the culmination of different streams of development efforts over the past year.
-The feedback from the community of users has been overwhelming, and with this release Wasabi has been [downloaded and installed](https://docs.wasabiwallet.io/using-wasabi/InstallPackage.html) well over 100 000 times already.
+The feedback from the community of users has been overwhelming, and with this release Wasabi has been [downloaded and installed](https://docs.wasabiwallet.io/using-wasabi/InstallPackage.html) well [over 100 000 times](https://somsubhra.com/github-release-stats/?username=zksnacks&repository=WalletWasabi) already.
-The advanced CoinJoin feature has helped its users to reclaim the privacy of several hundred thousand bitcoin, and the liquidity is ever increasing.

 ## It all starts with synchronization